A Spectrum Perspective

-With the term of Hybrid link we identify the bonding between a standard licensed frequency band High Availability like an 18GHz, with the Ultra High Capacity millimetre wave E-band of 80GHz.
+With the term of Multiband link we identify the bonding between a standard licensed frequency band High Availability like an 18GHz, with the Ultra High Capacity millimetre wave E-band of 80GHz.

-- Extends E-band hop length to several kilometers, exceeding urban reach
+- Extends E-band urband hop length to several kilometers, for sub-urban length connectivity

 - Upgrade capacity of existing Microwave hops without impacting availability and limiting OPEX costs impact

-When experiencing high traffic growth in the network adding to an existing deployed link an 80GHz link in link aggregation offers a drastic capacity growth (4 times extra capacity) with limited OPEX costs, taking advantage of the little to no license schemes regulating millimetre wave frequency bands.
+When experiencing high traffic growth in a network upgrading existing links to Multiband configuration offers a drastic capacity growth on the links with limited OPEX costs, taking advantage of the little to no license schemes regulating millimetre wave frequency bands.
 (Regulations varies depending on the country)